Home » Tools » Cabinet Tools » Hands on Guide to the Best Cabinet Jacks for Installing Cabinets

 6. Support laser levels for tile projects

-7. Hold deck beams in place during rough framing
+7. Hold deck beams in place during the rough framing

 Cabinet Jack and Claw

-Now obviously the cabinet claw will only work for face frame cabinets, so for a frameless design you’ll want to consider the FastCap Jack of all Trades (above) that will provide a secure grip will the cabinet is installed.
+Obviously, the cabinet claw will only work for face frame cabinets, so for a frameless design, you’ll want to consider the FastCap Jack of all Trades (above) that will provide a secure grip if the cabinet is installed.
 And it even doubles as a cabinet jack for base cabinets.

 Frequently Asked Questions About Cabinet Jacks